 6.1.2.3.3 Transport Block repetition for uplink transmissions of TB processing over multiple slots with a configured grant

-The procedures described in this clause apply to PUSCH transmissions of TB processing over multiple slots with a Type 2 configured grant.
+The procedures described in this clause apply to PUSCH transmissions of TB processing over multiple slots with a Type 1 or Type 2 configured grant.

 The higher layer parameter repK-RV defines the redundancy version pattern to be applied to the repetitions.
 If the parameter repK-RV is not provided in the configuredGrantConfig, the redundancy version for uplink transmissions with a configured grant shall be set to 0.
 If the parameter repK-RV is provided in the configuredGrantConfig, the nth transmission occasion among N∙K transmissions occasions, n=0,1, …, N∙K -1, is associated with (mod((n-mod(n, N))/N,4)+1)th value in the configured RV sequence.
 When K=1, or when K>1 and the configured grant configuration is configured with startingFromRV0 set to 'off', the initial transmission of the transport block may only start at the first transmission ocasion of the N∙K transmission occasions.
 Otherwise, the initial transmission of the transport block may start at